timonweb/django-tailwind/docs/installation.md

 @source "../../**/*.{html,py,js}";
 ```

-This means that Tailwind CSS will scan all HTML, Python, and JavaScript files in in all directories starting from the
+This means that Tailwind CSS will scan all HTML, Python, and JavaScript files in all directories starting from the
 three directories above the `style.css` file.
 Depending on your project structure, you might need to adjust the
 `@source` directive to suit your specific project layout.